Banff Legacy trail

 The Banff Legacy Trail was built in honour of Banff National Park’s 125th Anniversary.
-The trail is a testament to, and celebration, of the values of the national park, encouraging visitors and Bow Valley residents to explore the landscape in a new and environmentally friendly way.
+The trail is a testament to, and celebration, of the values of the national park, encouraging visitors and Bow Valley residents to explore the landscape in an environmentally friendly way.

 The Banff Legacy Trail offers:

-- 26 km of paved pathways from the Banff Park East Gate to the Bow Valley Parkway
+- 22.3 km of paved pathway and parkway from the Bow Valley Parkway to the Banff Park East Gate

-- Multiple rest spots and covered picnic areas along the way
+- Multiple rest spots and picnic areas along the way

 Trailhead and Parking